griimnak/HardcorePlus/README.md

 Once a user has ran out of hearts, they are perma dead.

+[June 14 2019]

+HardcorePlus 0.1.8 corrects some minor annoyances and finally introduces the configuration system.

+Thank you to @LucasLogical for finding the following bugs.

+- Fixed bug with shields not working properly
+- Fixed bug with blood effect showing through shields

+- New command: /hardcoreplus reload - reloads the config.yml

+- Config system complete
+- Config options for toggling: bloodEffect, respawnSound, respawnEffect, respawnWeakness
+- Config option for toggling max hp restore by ender dragon kill
+- Config options for all ingame texts
+- Config option for enforcing hardcore mode upon server.

 [May 18 2019]

 - increased weakness after death to 3 minutes 30 sec